Mosque of Granada

 Anywhere on earth, which is not in some way polluted, can be a place of worship and prostration.
 Nevertheless, clean and protected places have always been reserved by Muslims at the centre of their cities since the beginning of Islam as places for the congregational prayer, these places are known as mosques.

 The mosque is at the heart of the Muslim community and is not only a place of prayer.
 It is also a place for study and the transmission of knowledge.
 Some mosques were even schools and universities.
-The first mosques were also sites for local governance where decisions upon the affairs of the local community were taken and were also places of public gathering.
+Mosques were also sites for local governance where decisions upon the affairs of the local community were taken and were also places of public gathering.

 A series of charitable institutions built themselves on to the great mosques of the Islamic world.
 Notable amongst these were hospitals, hostels for travellers, dining areas for the poor, orphanages, schools, public baths and often rent-free markets.
 These various institutions reflected the cellular structure of a caring and generous society built purely on the principle of pleasing the Creator.blic are welcome to attend.